kedro-org/kedro/docs/source/02_getting_started/03_new_project.md

 ```

 This command will install dependencies listed in `src/environment.yml`.
-Please use the template provided there to base your `enviroment.yml` off.
+Please use the template provided to base your `enviroment.yml` off.